 Is Jacksonville placing itself at a competitive disadvantage compared to cities such as Orlando and Miami?

 Will Jacksonville, along with these corporations, be adversely affected?

 Will large corporations relocate?

-Successful cities have recognized that narrowing their diversity pool ranging from tourists to employees are some of the reasons for economic shifts and the best way to avoid fiscal cliffs is to adopt Best Practices in providing policies that protect GLBT from discrimination.
+Prosperous cities have recognized that narrowing their diversity pool ranging from tourists to employees are some of the reasons for economic shifts and the best way to avoid fiscal cliffs is to adopt Best Practices in providing policies that protect LGBT from discrimination.
 The best message a city can send is in opening her doors to a diverse market.